 You need to leave enough room in the pot so that you bowl can float on top of the water but still have room to place the glass lid on top of it.

-Step 2: Place Your Bowl Inside the Pot
+Step 2: Place the Bowl Inside the Pot

 The next step you need to do is place your bowl inside the pot.
 Like I said earlier, the bowl must be heatproof.
 I used a stainless steel bowl, but you can also use a heatproof oven bowl.

 The bowl must float on top of the water and should be smaller than your pot, or else it will not fit inside.
 This is where your distilled water will end up.

-Step 3: Cover Your Pot With a Glass Lid
+Step 3: Cover the Pot With a Glass Lid

 Cover your pot with a glass lid (placed UPSIDE DOWN) and bring the water to a boil.
 The glass lid must be placed upside down, as we will be placing our ice on top of it in the next step.

 You also want to make sure that if there is a hole in your glass lid that it is covered or that it is sitting on the outside of the pot.
 You do not want the water that melts from the ice to drop down into your bowl.

-Step 4: Place the Ice on Top of Your Glass Lid
+Step 4: Place the Ice on Top of the Glass Lid

 Now that your water is boiling, you want to place your ice on top of the glass lid.
 The steam that rises will hit the cold glass lid, which will cool it down and turn it back into water droplets.

 The droplets will fall down into the bowl below, and you will have your distilled water!